NexarDeveloper/nexar-templates/README.md

 `mkdir` and `cd` create the new directory `MyNexarDesign` and change to it.

 `dotnet new` creates the new C# project `MyNexarDesign.csproj` and its source files from the template `nexar-console-design`.
-The subdirectory `GraphQL` contains the StrawberryShake configuration files and the directory `Resources` with app queries.
+The subdirectory `GraphQL` contains the configuration, schema, and the directory `Resources` with app queries.
 The file `Queries.graphql` contains a sample query.

 `dotnet run` builds and runs the created project: